pimoroni/displayotron/python/examples/basic/README.md

     sudo apt-get install libudev-dev
     sudo pip install python-uinput

+You also need to make sure the uinput module is running on your Pi:

+    sudo modprobe uinput

 Then run mouse.py and move the joystick on your dot3k to control the mouse.